-Overhead costs or the General Conditions expense is the most important variable impacting the profit margin of any construction process.
+Overhead costs or General Conditions expenses are the most important variable impacting the profit margin of any construction process.

-In fact, for many of our clients, we find that the earlier they prioritize a quality assurance inspection, the more money they can save over the course of a project.
+In fact, many of our clients find that the earlier they prioritize a quality assurance inspection, the more money they can save over the course of a project.
 Most importantly, they will be better prepared to handle increased volume and meet project deadlines down the road.

 Let’s discuss what the role of a quality assurance consultant and inspector can play in your construction project.